learn-co-students/konami-code-lab-bootcamp-prep-000/README.md

 Have fun!

 ## Hints
 Be aware that we're looking at both `e.detail` and `e.which`.
 In modern browsers, `e.which` is usually sufficient; however, it's not universally supported, it's technically deprecated, and it sometimes exhibits finicky behavior in the test suite.
 To be safe, you might want to check `e.detail` or `e.location`.
 Or, to be safest, read the latest in the [`keydown` reference on MDN][keydown].
-You might try using `console.log()` with each of these options to find the correct attribute.
+This would be a good chance to use `console.log()` to check out the value of `e.detail`, `e.which`, and `e.location`.

 Also note that we're calling `parseInt` on the key value.
 This is because the event handler might pass us the string representation of the number, which wouldn't work so well with our comparisons.